 Maximum Residual Disinfectant Level Goal (MRDLG): NTU: Nephelometric Turbidity Units The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial con-
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Regulatory Action Level (AL): The concentration of a con-
+Regulatory Action Level (AL): The concentration of a con- TON: Threshold Odor Number n/a: Not Applicable